 Table Saw Accessories

-- Extension tables mount to the side of the table saw and provide a larger more stable work surface when cutting wide stock.
+- Extension tables or supports mount to the side of the table saw and provide a larger more stable work surface when cutting wide stock.

 - Accessory tables increase the versatility of your table saw and can turn your table saw into a router table, shaper or even a scroll saw.

 - Sliding miter tables slide in the miter slot, square with the blade and provide very accurate miter cuts.

 - Dado heads cut wide, straight slots in a single pass.
 Dados are especially useful in joinery and shelving applications.

 - Mobile stands give stationary saws mobility.
 Most mobile bases have casters that lock to keep the saw stationary when it's in use.
 Mobile bases are good options for small shops or shops in shared spaces, so you can roll the saw out of the way when it's not in use.